DonaldAlan/ThreeDGraphVisualization/README.md

  Graphs are laid out using stochastic relaxation of spring tensions and repulsive forces.
 Vertex positions are randomly moved from their current positions, using a decreasing temperature to control the distance moved.
 After each move, the cost is recalculated.
 Moves that lower the cost are preferred.

  There are three components to the cost:
- 1. a large, constant repulsive force that prevents vertices from being placed more than a specified minimum distance from each other
+ 1. a large, constant repulsive force that prevents vertices from being placed less than a specified minimum distance from each other
  (to prevent overcrowding).
  2. a repulsive force that varies as the inverse of the Euclidean distance between vertices.
  3. a spring force (either attractive or repulsive) between nodes.
 The spring constant (the force of the spring) depends on the graph